HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos

+where $r^{reach}_t$ is a one-time bonus upon reaching $l_t$.
+This formulation promotes steady progress toward the goal and rewards successful traversal of obstacles.

 \textbf{Model architecture}.
-The architecture is illustrated in Figure~\ref{fig:architecture}.
+The architecture of the model for parkour task is illustrated in Figure~\ref{fig:architecture}.
 The \textbf{policy} $\pi$ is modeled using a transformer-based architecture, which outputs an action distribution based on the current character state and the surrounding scene.
 PointNet~\cite{qi2017pointnet} is employed to extract features from the closest $N$ points in the scene point cloud, which are then encoded as $N$ tokens and processed by a transformer.
-Two multilayer perception (MLP) neural networks are utilized to encode character state and target goal location to the tokens for the transformer.
-This architecture enables the controller to effectively integrate multi-modal observations and adapt novel and challenging scenes.
+Two multilayer perceptron (MLP) neural networks are utilized to encode character state and target goal location to the tokens for the transformer.
+This architecture enables the controller to effectively integrate multi-modal observations to adapt to new and challenging scenes.
 While the policy is modeled by a transformer, the \textbf{critic} is modeled with a simple MLP.
 Given our hybrid training setup, with different objectives for different training modes, the critic is provided with an additional binary task indicator variable $k$ as the input.
 This privileged information is used solely by the critic to distinguish between the different training modes and is not provided as input to the policy.
-The character state, scene point cloud, target goal, and task indicator are flattened and concatenated to form the input for the MLP.
-The critic then computes the value $V$ to optimize the policy.
-Additionally, the \textbf{discriminator} is modeled by another MLP.
+The character state, scene point cloud, target goal, and task indicator are flattened and concatenated to form the input for the critic, which then predicts the value $V$ for policy updates.
+The \textbf{discriminator} is modeled by another MLP.